asgharkapk/Star-Resonance-GitHub-Projects/01-DPS-METERS.md

 * **Game UI Replacement** – Use the DPS overlay as your primary combat UI, allowing you to hide the in-game interface for a cleaner experience.
 * <img src="https://github.com/fudiyangjin/resonance-logs-cn/blob/main/doc/shared/img/monitor/buff_4.png?raw=true">

+* **Translations & Data:** Complete translations powered by the official game client localization, with AI translations filling in missing or untranslated text.

 ### DISOCRD: https://discord.gg/RHeX47wvDU